$50 Statement Credit From Citi Student Cards: Back To School Promotion

 • Earn 2,500 additional bonus points if you sign up for electronic statements.

 Morning!
 Does any one know if these promo offers from CitiBank are only available to students?
-Or, can anyone get the $50 statement credit, as long as they apply within the Sept.
-30th timeline?
+Or, can anyone get the $50 statement credit, as long as they apply during the promo period?
 Thanks!

 Leave a Comment